swagger-api/swagger-ui/.github/ISSUE_TEMPLATE/Support.md

   (for example, Springfox or swagger-node), please open an issue in that project's repository instead.
  -->
+ Try Out the newest version of Swagger UI it will help

 ### Q&A (please complete the following information)
  - OS: [e.g. macOS]